A Memory of the Last Jews of Yemen

 .

 Three young Jewish boys studying, Al Hajar, Haydan, Yemen, 1983.
-The one in the center is Lewi Faez, who was around 6 years old at the time.
+In the middle is Lewi Faez, who was around 6 years old at the time.
 He arrived in Israel in 1992 at the age of 16, with his 14 year-old wife and an infant.
 Photo by Myriam Tangi.

 According to legend, Jewish history in Yemen dates back to the time of King Solomon and the request of the Queen of Sheba to see Hebrew craftsmen settle in her country.
 Indeed, some historians identify Sheba with the ancient Kingdom of Saba in the southern Arabian Peninsula.
 More recently, in 1949-50, about 49,000 Yemeni Jews were brought to the nascent State of Israel on secret flights during Operation Magic Carpet.
 As of 2017, it was believed that there remain approximately 50 Jews in the entirety of the country with most of them living in in a compound adjacent to the American Embassy in Sana’a, Yemen’s largest city and its capital.